 When you put a Trust Deed proposal to your creditors you are accepting you have a debt problem and will not realistically be able to repay the money borrowed.
-Your creditors will only get back a proportion of the money they lent you but the alternative solution would sequestration, where they may get back even less.
+Your creditors will often only get back a proportion of the money they lent you.

 Your creditors will make a decision on whether your proposal is accepted based on whether the proposal is the best financial option for them.

 Usually an insolvency practitioner will only be interested in the available equity in your house.
 Your proposal will aim to ensure you keep your property.
 Depending on your specific situation you may need to downsize your car, however this is determined on a case by case basis.
 A qualified debt advisor will be able to inform you accordingly.

 An expression widely used in advertising within the debt industry is to "write off debt".
 You cannot simply write off your debt, however if you are suitable for a Trust Deed you repay what you can afford.
 Any outstanding debt left at the end of the term of a will be cleared.